Double Vision

 “What do you mean, it was me?”

 “I mean… just… I dunno, my minds been playing tricks on me a bit lately.”
-Will tucked a stray lock of hair back behind his ear.
+Liam tucked a stray lock of hair behind his ear that sprung right out again.

 “Stalking me?”

-“Yeah, you know, ‘cause we live in the same apartment block.”
+“Yeah, you know, ‘cause I live in the same apartment block.”

-“But I didn’t know that we lived in the same apartment block.”
+“But I didn’t know that you lived in the same apartment block.”

-“We do… we do…” Will trailed off.
+“You do… you do…” Liam trailed off.
 He felt like he was standing on solid ground for the first time in weeks.

 “So, like, what do you do down here?”
-Jacob was looking around, taking it in.
+Luca was looking around, taking it in.

 “Me?”